Non-Convex Optimization with Spectral Radius Regularization: Additional Experiment Details

-For the forest cover type models, we trained using stochastic gradient descent, with learning rate $\frac{0.5}{\text{epoch \#}}$, batch-size of 128, and a maximum of 100 epochs and 10,000 power iterations.
-The network used 3 hidden layers with 20 hidden nodes in each layer.
+For forest cover-type models, we train using stochastic gradient descent, with learning rate $\frac{0.5}{\text{epoch \#}}$, batch size of 128, and a maximum of 100 epochs.
+For models with batch sizes 32 and 64, we use a $\frac{0.1}{\text{epoch \#}}$ learning rate instead.
+The network uses 3 hidden layers with 20 hidden nodes in each layer.
+The learning rate and maximum number of epochs allow our algorithm to converge to an accurate model.
+We experiment with other feed-forward networks, learning rates, and optimizers but find that this structure works best.
+Our experiments with batch size are discussed in Section \ref{batch size}.

-For the USPS models, we used the Adam optimizer, with learning rate of $10^{-3}$, batch-size of 128, and a maximum of 100 epochs and 10,000 power iterations.
-The network took an input image, and processed it through the following layers in order: convolution to 8 channels, pool, convolution to 16 channels, pool, convolution to 32 channels, pool, fully connected to 64 nodes, fully connected to 10 nodes, softmax.
-All convolutions were of kernel size 3, stride 1, and padding 1; all pools were max pooling with kernel size 2 and stride 2.
-ReLUs were used to connect the various layers.
+For USPS models, we use the Adam optimizer with a learning rate of $10^{-3}$, a batch size of 128, and a maximum of 100 epochs.
+The network takes an input image and processes it through the following layers in order: convolution to 8 channels, pool, convolution to 16 channels, pool, convolution to 32 channels, pool, fully connected to 64 nodes, fully connected to 10 nodes, softmax.
+All convolutions are of kernel size 3, stride 1, and padding 1; all pools are max pooling with kernel size 2 and stride 2.
+ReLUs are used to connect the various layers.
+The MNIST images are re-sized to be 16 x 16 to match the model's input size.
+We similarly experiment with feed-forward and other convolutional networks, learning rates, and optimizers, but find that this structure performs best.

-For the chest X-ray models, we resized the images to 256 x 256, then crop to 224 x 224.
-We used the Adam optimizer, with learning rate of $10^{-5}$, batch-size of 4, and a maximum of 100 power iterations.
-We also tried 5 epochs, however the first epoch had the highest validation mean AUC.
-We kept regularization parameter $K=0$.
+For the chest X-ray models, we resize the images to 256 x 256 and then crop them to 224 x 224.
+We use the Adam optimizer with a learning rate of $10^{-5}$, batch size of 4, a maximum of 100 power iterations, random initialization of each power iteration, and gradient clipping (at a magnitude of 100).
+The crops and small batch size are necessary for the GPUs on our server to not run out of memory (12 GB).
+Using a CheXNet model \citep{CheXNet} (trained using their methodology) as the initialization, we train for an additional epoch, except for the Asymmetric Valley model (which we address later).
+We also try 5 epochs; however, the first epoch has the highest validation mean AUC in each case.

-The Entropy-SGD models were trained with a learning rate of 0.1 (except on the chest x-ray data, where 0.001 was used), momentum of 0.9, and no dampening or weight decay.
-The K-FAC models were trained using \citepos{alecwangcq} implementation, with a learning rate of 0.001 (except on the chest x-ray data, where $10^{-7}$ was used) and momentum of 0.9.
+The entropy-SGD models are trained with a learning rate of 0.1 (except on chest X-ray data, where 0.001 is used), a momentum of 0.9, and no dampening or weight decay.
+The K-FAC models are trained using \citepos{alecwangcq} implementation, with a learning rate of 0.001 (except on chest X-ray data, where $10^{-7}$ is used) and a momentum of 0.9.

-The Asymmetric Valley models were trained with an initial learning rate of 0.5, and trained for 250 epochs (iterations 161-200 utilizing stochastic weight averaging).
+The Asymmetric Valley models are trained with an initial learning rate of 0.5 for 250 epochs (iterations 161-200 utilizing SWA).
+For chest X-ray data, we start at the SWA step, using CheXNet initialization \citep{CheXNet}.